-Although there are designers who provide an internet-based design service using photographs and Google Earth, we believe that there is no substitute for visiting the site and making a detailed survey.
-You will find that a site visit enables making a record of plant species that grow well in the locality, develops an understanding of borrowed landscapes and sparks design ideas.
+Although some designers provide an internet-based design service using photographs and Google Earth, we believe there is no substitute for visiting the site and conducting a detailed survey.
+A site visit enables recording plant species that grow well in the locality, developing an understanding of borrowed landscapes, and sparking design ideas.

 Paradoxically, the more restrictions the site places on you, the design process often goes better.
 During the life of a landscape project, the following will be required:

-- A base plan diagram that shows all existing structures and features that impact the landscape, e.g. the house, garage, property lines, and underground utilities.
+- A base plan diagram shows all existing structures and features that impact the landscape, such as the house, garage, property lines, and underground utilities.

 - A simple drawing in which ‘bubbles’ are used to designate areas for specific purposes, e.g. dining area, seating area, cooking area, play area, gardening area.
 Where are the good views, problem areas, slopes, sun areas, wind areas, and utility lines?

-- An overview of the entire landscape’s features, structures, layout, and dimensions.
+- An overview of the landscape’s features, structures, layout, and dimensions.

 - Concept images – photo examples of features similar to those included in the plot plan that will give you an idea of what things will look like.

-- A drawing or computer-generated image that shows the colors, texture, lighting, shading, and depth that will be present in the landscape.
+- A drawing or computer-generated image that shows the colours, texture, lighting, shading, and depth that will be present in the landscape.

 - Final landscape plan.
-A labeled diagram that shows the quantities, location, size, shape, and color of specific plants to be used in the landscape.
+A labelled diagram shows the quantities, location, size, shape, and colour of specific plants to be used in the landscape.

-The aim of the site survey visit is to gather enough data to make item 1. without the need to return to the site.
+The site survey visit aims to gather enough data to make item 1. without the need to return to the site.

-Please send us a copy of several of these sketches when it is convenient.
+Please send us a copy of several of these sketches when convenient.